SaltyFish123/SaltyFish123.github.io/_posts/2022-06-24-c++_move_forward.md

 ```

 **T&&** is the universal reference.
 We can pass both lvalue reference and rvalue reference as the argument.
 However, the parameter **name** is always a lvalue.
 So we can't just simply pass the **name** parameter to print().
 If we want to run the coressponding print overload, then we should use forward.
 It will cast name from the typename T.

-Notice that neither std::move nor std::forward do anything at runtime since there are constexpr keyword with their definition.